Gowtham-app-developer/Android-Interview-Questions/CHAPTER-3.md

 # What is DVM?

 - The Dalvik Virtual Machine (DVM) is an android virtual machine optimized for mobile devices.
-It optimizes the virtual machine for memory, battery life and performance.
+- It optimizes the virtual machine for memory, battery life and performance.
 - The Java Compiler(javac) converts the Java Source Code into Java Byte-Code(.class).
-Then DEX Compiler converts this (.class) file into in Dalvik Byte Code i.e. “.dex” file.
+- Then DEX Compiler converts this (.class) file into in Dalvik Byte Code i.e. “.dex” file.
 - Advantages – Execution is Faster, Applications are given on their own instances.

 # What is ART?

+- Android Apps, written in Java, converted to byte code, packaged as apk and run on Runtime.
+- That runtime can be either DVM or ART.
+- Dalvik Virtual Machine(DVM) was the default runtime till Kitkat.
+- From Lollipop onwards, Android Runtime is the default platform for the android applications to run.
-- ART is the new Android Runtime.
+- ART is claimed to be the fastest runtime than DVM, since ART does ahead-of-compilation which converts Android apks to odex to improve Application performance.
-- Android Runtime has replaced DVM since Android Lollipop.
-- ART uses Ahead of Time Approach (AOT) instead of JIT.
-- Using AOT, the dex files are compiled before they are needed.
-- Usually, they are done at installation time only and then stored in phone storage.

 # What is runtime?